How It Started

 We ended up choosing six varieties these all had unique distinctions whether it was form, colour or vigour, each one looked completely different to the next.

 This Semponium is called Sienna for two reasons, it grows with the most amazing sienna red in the springtime.
-It is also named after the daughter of Mark Lea from Surreal Succulents.
+It is also named after the daughter of Mark Lea.

 This Semponium grows with the most amazing formation, it naturally offsets with neat layers of rosettes to form an amazing pyramid which is just breath taking.
 Sienna grows with the formation of an Aeonium but the rosettes have a Sempervivum appearance, showing how amazing Semponiums really are.